3point14guy/notes/8_ruby_d4/ruby-day4.md

 while completion != "done"
     print "Name: "
     name = gets.chomp
+    if name.downcase = "done"
+    	completion = "done"
+	# break exits out of the innermost loop
+	break
+	# # or use return to exit out of the entire method. you'll need to put your final message in here tho
+	# puts "Personnel entry complete!"
+	# return
+    end
     print "Age: "
     age = gets.chomp
     profile = Person.new(name, age)